Hardmath123/hardmath123.github.io/content/meet-the-robinson.md

 come up with an explicit connection between (1) production rules and rules of inference, and (2) theorems and strings that match a grammar.
 - We talk about *parse trees*, not *parse chains*.
-Should we talk about proofs in terms of trees of inference rules, rather than chains of inference rules?
+Should we talk about proofs in terms of trees of rules of inference, rather than chains of rules of inference?

 One of the first logical systems was Euclid's postulates.
 With a handful of simple axioms that anyone would agree with, Euclid built up all of geometry.